karjudev/geospatial-analytics/README.md

 The question we want to answer is the following: can we learn relocation strategies in a Schelling simulation that improve convergence time?

+The code that asks this question can be primarly found in the Jupyter Notebook `learn_to_relocate.ipynb`.

 ### Phase 1: MESA-based simulation

 Write and run a Mesa script implementing a mild random policy for relocation.
 Collect the complete traces of the simulation, extracting at least the sequence of relocations performed along the simulation.